Hindley Green

 Hindley Green (/ˈhɪndli ˌgriːn/ HIND-lee-_-GREEN) is a village in Hindley in the Metropolitan Borough of Wigan, Greater Manchester, England.
 The population of the village had decreased to 11,186 at the 2011 Census.
 The village lies to the east of Hindley and is centred on the A577 Atherton Road to its boundary with Westleigh, Leigh.
-The hamlet of Dangerous Corner is at the east end of the village.

 History

 Since 1852 Hindley Green has had 14 coal pits.
 Hindley Green railway station was opened in 1864 and closed in 1961.
 It was situated on Leigh Road.

 Hindley Green was also the site of a Turner Brothers Asbestos factory which opened in 1949.
 Asbestos caused many chronic industrial diseases leading to payouts for those affected.